Peter H. Proctor, PhD, MD

 For our earlier (1972) review on "Electron-transfer Factors in Psychosis and Dyskinesia". go here.

 This paper also seems to contain the first suggestion that homocysteine pathogenesis relates to oxidative stress.
 Similarly, this paper suggests that uric acid-mediated oxidative stress plays a role in hyperuricemic diseases.
-Now, this is of great interest in (e.g.) the pathogenesis of stroke, myocardial infarction, and metabolic syndrome.
+Now, this is of great interest in (e.g.) the pathogenesis of stroke, myocardial infarction, bipolar illness, and metabolic syndrome.